-IV.
 Cause for Probation and/or Dismissal from Educator Preparation Program

-Graduates of the Huston-Tillotson Educator Preparation Program are expected to demonstrate the knowledge, skills, and dispositions essential to a beginning professional educator.
-If a student falls below minimum standards of performance after being accepted into the program, the student may be placed on probation and/or dismissed from the program.
-Probation can be administered by any full-time educator preparation faculty member, with documentation submitted to the Department Chair of Educator Preparation.
-Dismissal and re-admittance to the program requires a recommendation from a full-time educator preparation faculty member and a majority vote from all members of the Educator Preparation Committee.
-Dismissal from the program can result from repeated or egregious violations of the program's standards of performance.
-Listed below are the minimum standards of performance expected of every educator preparation candidate.
+Teacher candidates of the HT EPP are expected to demonstrate the knowledge, skills, and dispositions essential to a professional educator.
+If a student falls below minimum standards of performance after being admitted to the program, the student may be placed on an intervention plan and/or dismissed from the program.
+Completion of the intervention plan does not guarantee continued eligibility for EPP candidacy.
+Serious violations of the Code of Ethics and Standard Practices for Texas Educators, HT Student Code of Conduct, Academic Code and Decorum (Huston-Tillotson University Policy Manual: Volume VII,7.5 Student Handbook), or EPP policies (EPP Policy Handbook, EPP Student Teacher Handbook) will result in immediate dismissal without an intervention plan.
+The intervention plan can be administered by any full-time EPP faculty member, with documentation submitted to the department chair.
+Dismissal from and/or reinstatement to the EPP requires a recommendation from a full-time EPP faculty member and approval by the department chair.
+Dismissal from the program can result from repeated or egregious violations of the State of Texas, Huston-Tillotson University, or the Educator Preparation Program's standards of performance.
+The following can result in an intervention plan and/or dismissal from the program: